-Top Tips to Catch Popular Lake George Fish
+Tips to Catch Lake George Lake Trout & Other Popular Fish Species

 Lake Trout

-Lake trout like deep, cold water, particularly during the summer months.
-While it's not impossible to catch one in 40 feet of water, there will be more fish, and probably bigger fish, lurking in spots where the water is much deeper.
-Lake George can reach 200 feet deep in some spots, so if you're looking to catch lake trout, these are the areas you will want to look for.
+Lake trout like deep, cold waters, especially during the summer.
+Lake George can reach as close as 200 feet deep in some spots, particularly towards the northern basin, so if you're looking to catch lake trout these deep areas are what you'll ant to look for.

 Landlocked Salmon